DataBrewery/cubes/doc/model.rst

 Mappings and Joins
 ------------------

-One can specifi shared mappings and joins on the model-level.
+One can specify shared mappings and joins on the model-level.
 Those mappings and joins are inherited by all the cubes in the model.

 The ``mappigns`` dictionary of a cube is merged with model's global mapping